Autumn Garden Jobs

 What to do with your garden furniture and BBQ over the winter really depends on whether you’ve got anywhere to store it.
 If you’re lucky enough to have a shed or garage where it can be put away for the season, then this can be the easiest way to make sure it’s protected from the elements.

-However, if you’re leaving it out (like I am, because we never managed to clear out our garage despite being home for 6 months), then make sure that cushions are stored away indoors out of the damp and think about investing in covers to protect the hard surfaces from falling leaves and frost.
+However, if you’re leaving it out (like I am, because our garage is too full of who knows what), then make sure that cushions are stored away indoors out of the damp and think about investing in covers to protect the hard surfaces from falling leaves and frost.

 Try to give furniture a decent clean before it’s covered or stored – and make sure it’s dry before any covers go on.

 2. Clean Patios and Decks

 Now’s a great time to get decks, patios and driveways cleaned up.
 Removing mould and moss will mean they don’t get slippery and dangerous over winter.

 If you have a pressure washer, this is the best way to go about it.
 They’re much quicker and more powerful than a standard hose – although if you’ve used one before, you’ll know it’s a messy job.
 Wear old clothes and wellies at all costs.
 You’ll still end up looking like the swamp monster, but at least you’ve been warned.

 If you’ve got swings, slides or a trampoline, now is also a good opportunity to clean these up ahead of winter.
 And if your paddling pool is still out, dumped in a corner somewhere looking a bit green and full of gunk, then it’s probably time to get that away too.
 (Alternatively, you could leave it out till the spring when it’ll be irreparably manky and then buy a new one next year.
 Not that I’d ever do that.)

 3. Do Some Autumn Lawn Care